• Skip to primary navigation

 Type III Features

-• Longer, slimmer cut than a typical Type I and Type II
+• Typically longer, slimmer cut than Type I and Type II

 oni type 3 denim jacket rear